-- A first degree injury is like a bruise to the nerve a will heal relatively quickly (about eight weeks)
+- First degree injury: a bruise to the nerve that will heal relatively quickly (about eight weeks)

-- A second degree injury is more severe and will begin to heal after several months
+- Second degree injury: more severe and will begin to heal after several months

-- A third degree injury involves significant damage or complete severage and healing is very slow and always incomplete
+- Third degree injury: involves significant damage, healing is very slow and always incomplete

-In addition to losing control of the facial muscles, there can also be symptoms like loss of taste, an inability to control salivation, and reduced sensations in the skin on the face.
+In addition to losing control of the facial muscles, there can also be symptoms like loss of taste, an inability to control salivation, and reduced sensations in the skin of the face.